 1. Jean Luc Ferré(F)

 3. Patrick Stoop

 5. Frank Smets (B)

 These 1982 I.BMX.F.
-Open European Championship were a great success, thanks to all the volunteers of the FCC Beek & Donk.
+Open European Championships were a great success, thanks to all the volunteers of the FCC Beek & Donk.
 Also so far the best organized European Championship in the short history of the sport in Europe.